Version Control#

 Learning Objectives#

 Version control is an essential process for managing file changes over time, particularly in software development and document management.
-As part of Coding for Reproducible Research has a dedicated course to Git and Version Control avaliable
+The Coding for Reproducible Research initiative offers a dedicated course covering Git and Version Control.

 Introduction to Version Control#